-In Summer 2018.
-Mert was awarded with the prestigious Givens Fellowship by Argonne National Laboratory for a summer internship.
-At Argonne, he conducted interdisciplinary work and developed a novel memory-centric ultra-high-resolution X-ray image reconstruction method and implemented it on Argonne’s supercomputer.
-Mert’s work is motivated by the need to process the extremely large measurements taken at the Advanced Photon Source (APS), which is a synchrotron light source to produce high-energy X-rays beams capable of imaging objects such as semiconductor chips and mouse brains at sub-micron-level resolution.
-Reconstructing images at such extreme level of resolution offers invaluable insights into the objects under study but requires efficient and accurate transformations of terabytes to petabytes of data.
+In the Summer of 2018.
+Mert was awarded the prestigious Givens Fellowship by Argonne National Laboratory for a summer internship.
+At Argonne, he conducted interdisciplinary work, developed a novel memory-centric ultra-high-resolution X-ray image reconstruction method, and implemented it on Argonne’s supercomputer.
+Mert’s work is motivated by the need to process extremely large measurements.
+In this case, the measurements were taken at the Advanced Photon Source (APS), a synchrotron light source that produces high-energy X-rays beams capable of imaging objects such as semiconductor chips and mouse brains at sub-micron-level resolution.
+Reconstructing images at such an extreme level of resolution offers invaluable insights into the objects under study but requires efficient and accurate transformations of terabytes to petabytes of data.
 During his internship, he contributed to the development of efficient reconstruction algorithms and a journal paper published at Applied Optics.
-After his internship, with a great teamwork led by Mert, his Argonne work produced an excellent publication at the top supercomputing conference SC19.
+After his internship, with great teamwork led by Mert, his Argonne work produced an excellent publication at the top supercomputing conference SC19.
 His code for the SC19 paper was also chosen as the reproducibility benchmark application for the student cluster competition at SC20.
-Teams of students from top universities around the world used Mert’s code as a benchmark to test their system performance while reproducing Mert’s scientific results.
+Teams of students from top universities worldwide used Mert’s code as a benchmark to test their system performance while reproducing Mert’s scientific results.

 Mert’s follow-up paper which he served as the lead author on the X-ray imaging application that he developed at Argonne was published at SC20 and won the Best Paper award, which is highly coveted recognition.
-This paper describes an innovative hierarchical communications scheme for large-scale computer systems composed of multi-GPU nodes (fat-node architecture), which is an important part of his thesis, where he reduced the communication time cost by 60% on Summit in Oak Ridge National Laboratory.
-His SC20 paper demonstrated ultra-high-resolution 3D image reconstruction by solving an extremely-large sparse equations at unprecedented scale on 24,576 GPUs of Summit, the world’s fastest computer at the time.
+This paper describes an innovative hierarchical communications scheme for large-scale computer systems composed of multi-GPU nodes (fat-node architecture), which is an integral part of his thesis.
+He reduced the communication time cost by 60% on Summit in Oak Ridge National Laboratory.
+His SC20 paper demonstrated ultra-high-resolution 3D image reconstruction by solving an extremely large sparse equations at unprecedented scale on 24,576 GPUs of Summit, the world’s fastest computer at the time.
 His success has been highlighted not only in Illinois and IBM newsletters, but also in magazines such as Scientific Computing World, HPC Wire, and EurekAlert (AAAS).
-With the same work, he won the 1st place at ACM student research competition at SC20.
-Mert’s production code has been used at Argonne for the image reconstruction with next generation light source and with multiple exascale supercomputers.
+With the same work, he won 1st place at the ACM student research competition at SC20.
+Mert’s production code has been used at Argonne for image reconstruction with next-generation light sources and with multiple exascale supercomputers.
 Mert is working with his collaborators not only at Argonne, but also with other DOE national laboratories to port and optimize his application to the most advanced supercomputers in the world.

-Additionally, Mert contributed heavily to Ito the BM-Illinois Center for Cognitive Computing Systems Research (C3SR).
+Additionally, Mert contributed heavily to the IBM-Illinois Center for Cognitive Computing Systems Research (C3SR).
 As a senior Ph.
 D. student, Mert led the effort in C3SR for efficient sparse deep neural network (DNN) inference.
 It was a relevant and timely challenge since de-facto standard frameworks like PyTorch and TensorFlow lacked optimized implementations.
 The main bottleneck we faced was that GPUs’ performance suffers in sparse computations defined in the form of a graph.
 Mert has the right skills to overcome this performance bottleneck as a pioneer.
 He designed and implemented novel techniques to maximize inference throughput with minimum power-delay product.
 He has also implemented a load balancing technique and has scaled sparse DNN inference on the Summit supercomputer.
 His paper at HPEC’20 won the MIT/Amazon/IEEE Graph Challenge Championship.